 Loading a Cassette

 Your Atari should be off and your SDM should be on.
 Make sure all the drives are disabled, some cassettes will not load if a disk drive is present.
 Press the “Tape:” button and select the CAS file you want to load.
-Press and hold down the Select button on your Atari as you turn it on; if you need to disable BASIC, hold down Option as well.
+Press and hold down the Start button on your Atari as you turn it on; if you need to disable BASIC, hold down Option as well.
 The Atari will power up and make a *burp* noise, when it does, press any key on the Atari and press the Start button on the SDM.
 If the Cassette is a multi stage load cassette, you will need to pay attention for the message to load the next stage, as the SDM does not have a motor control line, so it cannot auto stop/start the tape.

 Turn your Atari on and wait for it to boot to the SDM menu.
 Make sure all the drives are disabled, some cassettes will not load if a disk drive is present.
 Press the “Tape:” button and select the CAS file you want to load.
-Press and hold down the Select button on your Atari as you press Reset; if you need to disable BASIC, hold down Option as well.
+Press and hold down the Start button on your Atari as you press Reset; if you need to disable BASIC, hold down Option as well.
 The Atari will reboot and make a *burp* noise, when it does, press any key on the Atari and press the Start button on the SDM.
 If the Cassette is a multi stage load cassette, you will need to pay attention for the message to load the next stage, as the SDM does not have a motor control line, so it cannot auto stop/start the tape.

 Where to Buy an SDrive-MAX